Sérgio Moro leads speakers at OffshoreAlert Brazil Conference

 Aug 27, 2019, 10:08 ET

 MIAMI, Aug.
-27, 2019 /PRNewswire/ -- Brazil's Minister for Justice, Sérgio Moro, will give the keynote address at The OffshoreAlert Conference Latin America on Financial Intelligence & Investigations on September 16-17, 2019.
+27, 2019 /PRNewswire-HISPANIC PR WIRE/ -- Brazil's Minister for Justice, Sérgio Moro, will give the keynote address at The OffshoreAlert Conference Latin America on Financial Intelligence & Investigations on September 16-17, 2019.

 Tickets can be purchased now at oacbrazil.com, where you will also find details about our agenda and speakers.